dhavalsinhpatil/Java/README.md

 # Java
-This is the page is created for the Java Programs.
+Java is the most demanding language Realtime World now.
+As we know the Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
 # Java Programs
 1. Numbering System Programs
 2. Digit Programs